Charles Mark Scholarships for Language Immersion

 • Participated in an intensive summer language program in Amman, Jordan

 All FCCWL students are eligible and encouraged to apply for the Charles Mark Scholarships.
-A student submits a single application, and the Selection Committee will determine all funds for which the student may be eligible.
 Scholarship amounts vary by year, but are generally in the $500–$1,500 range.

 • Be studying or have previously studied the target language (language of the application) through the Five College Center for World Languages.

-• Note that study of a language at a Five College campus, such as taking Spanish or Korean at UMass, does not meet this requirement.
+• Note that study of a language at a Five College campus, such as taking Spanish at Amherst or Korean at Smith, does not meet this requirement.
 To qualify, a student must have taken at least one SILP or MLP course through FCCWL.
-To check your eligibility, email fclang@fivecolleges.edu.

-• Be enrolled in a degree program (undergraduate or graduate) at one of the Five Colleges
+• Be currently enrolled in a degree program (undergraduate or graduate) at one of the member campuses

 • Be on campus when the scholarship is awarded.
 Scholarships are not awarded to students who are already abroad.